HYL13/CS766Spring2021/README.md

 ### State-of-the-art models for image translation

 ![4 models](website_images/4models.png)
-> Figure 3. summary of four state-of-the-art models for image translation
+> Figure 3.
+Summary of four state-of-the-art models for image translation

 #### Pix2pix

 ![pix2pix](website_images/p2p.png)
-> Figure 4. architecture of pix2pix includes a U-net Generator and a PatchGAN discriminator.
+> Figure 4.
+The architecture of pix2pix.

+> Pix2pix architecture includes a U-net Generator and a PatchGAN discriminator.
 It is easy to implement with less computations, however, one of the disadvantages is that it requires paired datasets for training.

 #### CycleGAN